roman-milk/roman-milk.github.io/out-of-your-systems.md

+===

- ****** Out of Your Systems ****** byTheTalkMan© "Yeah, I think so."
+"Yeah, I think so."
 Kaylee said.
 "I mean, haha..." she began, rearranging herself so her legs were under her and she was kneeling on the couch on them.
 "What did she think?
 That I was harboring some deep, dark, filthy crush on my dad?" she asked, holding her arms up, questioningly.
 This movement caused her bra-less breasts to jiggle.
 (Yes, I had noticed her lack of a bra.
 It was a hot and sweaty day, I was giving her a break.)

  "I think so.
 I, uh, I know it's wrong, but yeah, she thought something weird was up."
 I replied.
 She reached up, wiping her forehead with the back of her hand.
 God, she looked sexy doing that.